 3. Ka”Vidhai” Ganesan

 Photo credits – The Hindu Tamil

-Ka”vidhai” Ganesan’s journey starts with teachings of Nammalvar and “Nel” Jeyaraman.
-He used to work as a Government Food Quality Control Manager, where he had the opportunity to travel to different states of India to meet different farmers and familiarise with their seeds.
+Ka”vidhai” Ganesan’s journey starts with the teachings of Nammalvar and “Nel” Jeyaraman.
+He used to work as a Government Food Quality Control Manager, where he had the opportunity to travel to different states of India to meet different farmers and familiarise themselves with their seeds.

 Writing many poems in Tamil (Kavidhai), along with his collection of seeds, he got to be known as Ka”vidhai” Ganesan.

 During the Bengal famine of 1943, short term crops of paddy and wheat were introduced to increase grain yield.
 Shortly after, the native paddy seeds which were of longer crop duration slowly were forgotten.
 Such short-term crops not only ruined our soil, but also our health.
 Realising these outcomes, Ganesan started collecting information on specific native paddy varieties and their healing properties, that were mentioned from ancient literature.
 Today, Ka”vidhai” Ganesan has a collection of about 400 varieties of native paddy seeds.